-From the ranks of Gamma Gamma Lambda Chapter, has come several leaders in Alpha at the Area, Cluster, District, and Regional levels. including the first South Carolina State Director of Alpha Phi Alpha, the late Brother, Luke H. Chatman, and Dr. Rudolph G. Gordon, Former Superintendent of Greenville County School District.
+From the ranks of Gamma Gamma Lambda Chapter, have come several leaders in Alpha at the Area, Cluster, District, and Regional levels. including the first South Carolina State Director of Alpha Phi Alpha, the late Brother, Luke H. Chatman, and Dr. Rudolph G. Gordon, Former Superintendent of Greenville County School District.

-Gamma Lambda Chapter is a proud member of the local National Pan Hellenic Council, Greenville Urban League, and we make regular contributions to the Martin Luther King, Jr. Memorial Foundation, NAACP, Urban League, Maudlin Chamber of Commerce, Phillis Wheatley Community Center of Greenville, Multicultural Center of Greenville, United Negro College Fund, and March of Dimes.
+Gamma Lambda Chapter is a proud member of the local National Pan Hellenic Council and Greenville Urban League, and we make regular contributions to the Martin Luther King, Jr. Memorial Foundation, NAACP, Urban League, Maudlin Chamber of Commerce, Phillis Wheatley Community Center of Greenville, Multicultural Center of Greenville, United Negro College Fund, and March of Dimes.

 Dr. Carlos Grant

 Gamma Gamma Lambda Chapter (ΓΓΛ, or GGL) was chartered on August 24, 1941, by the following brothers:

 Bro.
 Henry Sherman Smiley

 Bro.
 L. W. Long